-- Treat 1 as true and 0 as false.^a - We are dealing with those triangles with the "a" node, not the clause triangles yet. - The resulting truth assignment is clearly contradiction free. - As each clause triangle contains one color 1 and one color 0, the clauses are NAE-satisfied.
+- Treat 1 as true and 0 as false.^a - We are dealing with the a-triangles here, not the clause triangles yet. - The resulting truth assignment is clearly contradiction free. - As each clause triangle contains one color 1 and one color 0, the clauses are NAE-satisfied.